 AG_ObjectLock() and AG_ObjectUnlock() acquire or release the locking device associated with the given object.
 This is a mutex protecting all read/write members of the AG_Object structure, except parent, root and the list of child objects cobjs which are all considered part of the virtual filesystem and are instead protected by AG_LockVFS().

 The AG_ObjectLock() mutex can be used as a general-purpose locking device which is guaranteed to be held during processing of all events posted to the object as well as during object operations such as load() and save().

 The AG_LockVFS() and AG_UnlockVFS() functions acquire or release the lock protecting the layout of the entire virtual system which the given object is part of.

-AG_ObjectSetName() changes the name of the given object.
-If the object is attached to a VFS, it is assumed to be locked.
+AG_ObjectSetName() updates the name of the given object.
+If the object is attached to a VFS, the VFS must locked.

 The AGOBJECT_FOREACH_CHILD() macro iterates child over every child object of parent.
 The child pointer is cast to the given structure type, without type checking.
 Example:

-The AG_RegisterClass() function registers a new object class.
-The classInfo argument should point to an AG_ObjectClass structure, with the following members initialized:
+The AG_RegisterClass() function registers a new object class. classInfo should be an initialized AG_ObjectClass structure:

 We can define new operations (or other class-specific data) by overloading AG_ObjectClass.
 The AG_WidgetClass class in Agar-GUI, for instance, overloads AG_ObjectClass and adds 3 new methods:

 The first field hier is the inheritance hierarchy string.
 For example, "AG_Widget:AG_Button" says that AG_Button is a direct subclass of AG_Widget (and AG_Widget is implicitely a subclass of AG_Object).